MiuLab/Taiwan-LLM/README.md

 Taiwan LLaMa is being benchmarked on the TTQA dataset, a evaluation set for question answering models specific to Taiwan-related trivia.

 As of the current stage, Taiwan LLaMa has achieved a score identical to 75% (48 out of 64) of the performance observed with ChatGPT.
+(Both in 0-shot)

 Further comparisons and in-depth analysis are in progress.